 Udacity Nanodegree courses include video lectures presented by instructors or industry professionals and are designed to explain key concepts, demonstrate examples, and provide guidance on the subject matter.

-Discussion forums and communities are also available where you can ask questions, seek clarifications, and participate in discussions related to the course content.
+Discussion forums and communities are also available where you can ask questions, seek clarification, and participate in discussions related to the course content.
 Instructors, mentors, and fellow learners may contribute to these forums, providing additional support and insights.

 Coursera Course Structure